Wolfrite-CK3/Easier-Realm-Management/Steam Description.md

 If you encounter a bug/issue with my mod, check that you do not have something else installed, that the mod is incompatible with.
 If you still have problems after this, then create an issue on the [url=https://github.com/WolfDKs-CK3-Modding/Easier-Realm-Management/issues] GitHub issue page [/url].
 You can also write a comment on the steam workshop page, but it is more likely I will respond, if it is on a GitHub issue.

+Please avoid writeing lengthy bug reports in the comments of the Workshop page - take these to the GitHub issue page mentioned above!

 [h1] Credits [/h1]

 Many thanks to null#7817 on Discord for assistance with finding solutions to many problem.